rust-lang/rfcs/0000-virtual.md

 be illegal because it is a leaf item.
 The `virtual` keyword can only be used at the top level or inside another `virtual` struct.

-Open question: is the above use of the `virtual` keyword a good idea?
+**Open question:** is the above use of the `virtual` keyword a good idea?
 We could use `abstract` instead (some people do not like `virtual` in general, and this use is different from the use described below for methods).
 Alternatively, we could allow instantiation of all structs (unless they have pure virtual methods, see below) or only allow instantiation of leaf structs.

 We allow logical nesting without lexical nesting by using `:`.
 In this case a keyword (`struct` or `enum`) is required and must match the outer item.
 For example, `struct S3 : S1 { ... }` adds another case to the `S1` defintion above and objects of `S3` would inherit the fields `f1` and `f2`.
 Likewise, one could write `enum Variant3 : E3;` to add a case to the defintion of `E3`.
-Such items are only allowed in the same module, or a sub-module of, the outer item.
+Such items are only allowed in the same module or a sub-module of the outer item.
 Why?

     1. Prevents people from abusing virtual structs to create an open-ended
     abstraction: traits are more suitable in such cases.